vikingJason/5eVaultMain/content/1. Adventures/Hall of Heroes - AutomatonGPT/Quests/Moonstone of Sehanine.md

 - **Illusory Terrain:**

     - Some sections of the temple feature illusory floors or walls, leading to hidden traps or false paths.
 Failing to detect these illusions could result in magical bursts (1d8 radiant damage) or temporary disorientation (causing movement halved for 1 round).
-- **Overgrown Roots:**

-    - Thick, gnarled roots twist through parts of the temple, causing difficult terrain and possibly hiding traps or treasure.
-- **Feywild Pools:**

-    - Small pools of Feywild magic occasionally shimmer with energy.
-Interacting with them can trigger **wild magic surges**, such as temporary glowing skin, uncontrollable laughter, or the summoning of harmless Fey creatures.

----

-#### **Key NPC: The Moonlit Oracle**

-- **Description:** An ancient elven spirit tied to Sehanine’s temple, the **Moonlit Oracle** appears as a shimmering, translucent figure bathed in soft moonlight.
-- **Role:** The Oracle tests the party’s intentions, offering cryptic guidance about the challenges within the temple and the location of the Moonstone.
-If the party shows reverence, the Oracle may even aid them by dispelling illusions or healing minor wounds.
-- **Personality:** Wise and serene, the Oracle is deeply loyal to Sehanine and speaks in poetic riddles.

----

-#### **Final Encounter: The Lunar Shade**

-The **Sacred Moonstone** is guarded by a **Lunar Shade** (as detailed previously), a shadowy manifestation of corrupted magic.
-This creature seeks to claim the Moonstone for itself, using the corrupted moonlight to strengthen its form.

-- **Tactics:**
-    - The Shade uses the **pillars** in the chamber to hide and reposition with **Shadow Merge**, striking the party from unexpected angles.
-    - It attempts to trap the party in radiant or shadowy bursts with **Lunar Pulse**, exploiting the confined space of the ritual chamber.

 ---

 #### **Potential Outcomes**